Preventive Dentistry in Surprise AZ

 When children’s first teeth erupt, a visit to the dentist is in order.
 However, your little ones will only need yearly checkups until age three to five, unless you notice abnormalities in their oral health, in which case you should schedule a visit to our office.
 Everyone over age four needs to visit us twice a year for a cleaning and checkup.

-A good conversation with you, about your dental habits, concerns, and any pain you have, will help Dr. Jacob Kent create a treatment plan that will suit your needs and accomplish your goals while restoring optimal oral health and comfort to your mouth.
+A good conversation with you, about your dental habits, concerns, and any pain you have, will help Dentist to create a treatment plan that will suit your needs and accomplish your goals while restoring optimal oral health and comfort to your mouth.
 If you’re interested in whitening, straightening, or changing the look of your teeth, ask about cosmetic dentistry when you come in for a checkup.

 Comprehensive Dental Cleanings

 If you do not have gum disease, the hygienist can clean your teeth following your appointment.
 Please be sure to schedule a cleaning when you schedule your checkup, so we can set aside time to accommodate you.
 A regular dental cleaning entails removing all plaque, tartar (calcified plaque), and food debris from on and between your teeth.
 Plaque is a naturally occurring substance made of bacteria and saliva, and it helps build up your immune system.
 We must control plaque, however, or it can get out of control and cause bad breath, tooth decay, and gum disease.
 Dental cleanings allow us to remove the calcified plaque that you cannot remove at home.